April 16 is National Healthcare Decisions Day

-Eau Claire and Chippewa Falls, Wis. – Each year in mid-April families are encouraged to have the often-difficult conversation with loved ones about health care decision-making.
-Putting your wishes in writing is one of the most important things you can do to ensure you remain in control of health care decisions, yet the Centers for Disease Control and Prevention (CDC) says 70% of Americans do not have an advance care plan.
+Eau Claire and Chippewa Falls, WI – Each year in mid-April families are encouraged to have the often-difficult conversation with their loved ones about health care decision-making.
+Putting your wishes in writing is one of the most important things you can do.

-“Many conversations may start with your family and lead to a discussion with your doctor,” says Butters.
+“Many conversations may start with your family and lead to a discussion with your doctor,” Butters said.
 “Those beginning steps will ensure your wishes and those of your loved ones are expressed and respected, as well as followed.”

 Some topics to discuss are:

-- Who can access to your medical records
+• Who can access to your medical record

 About HSHS Sacred Heart Hospital